microsoft/azure-iot-developer-kit/docs/_docs/apis/16-Thread.md

 > #### Return value
 >
-> thread name or NULL if the name was not set.
+> Thread name or NULL if the name was not set.

 ## Static Methods